timmbogner/Farm-Data-Relay-System/README.md

 I'm experimenting with nodes that *recieve* DataReadings as well.
 DataReadings of type 201 are treated as commands.

 ## Terminal
 The terminal is a device that recieves data from the nodes and aggregates them into a larger array.
 The larger array is then periodically sent to the next device in the system.
-The time between sends must be short enough so as not to  exceed the maximum legnth of an ESP-NOW packet with DataReadings, with is 31.
+The time between sends must be short enough so as not to  exceed the maximum legnth of an ESP-NOW packet with DataReadings, which is 31.
 As I implement the ability to send commands, the terminal has taken on some routing resposibilities as well.
-When a terminal recieves a DataReading of type 200, it associates the last byte of the MAC with the ID of the reading in an array.
-This array is referenced in order for the terminal to forward any commands it recieves to its proper destination.
+When a terminal recieves a DataReading of type 200, it associates the last byte of the incoming MAC with the ID of the reading in an array.
+This array is referenced in order for the terminal to forward any commands it recieves to their proper destinations.

 ## Relays
 Relays are absolute ESP-NOW repeaters.
 They are programmed with the address of the previous and next device, and when data is received from one, it delivers it to the other.
 The "DEFT_MAC" setting defines where a relay will send an incoming packet with an unknown address.
 This can be used to direct sensor packets either to the terminal or the gateway.